Dōjō.

 What stays with you.

-We train the craft that protects quality when humans and machines create together: discernment, taste, judgment, curation, and creative direction.
+The craft that protects quality when humans and machines create together: discernment, taste, judgment, curation, and creative direction.

 What we train.